Aakashsawwase/Amazon-clone/README.md

 # Amazon-clone
-this is my second git Repository.
+This is my second git Repository.
+Author-Aakash Sawwase